What Are the 3 Methods of Customer Profiling?

 So what are the three basic methods of customer profiling?
 There is the psychographic approach, the consumer typology approach, and the consumer characteristics approach.
 These customer profiling methods will help you design your business around who your customers are, and help you make better, customer centered decisions.

-Understanding Customer Profiling
+Understanding Business Profiling

 Customer profiling is a way of creating portraits of your customers that are based on factual information, such as their buying behaviors or customer service interactions.
 These aren’t meant to replace traditional demographics but are used to complement them as you work with customer touchpoints.

 In many businesses, the people behind the products or services offered are rarely the end users.
-Customer profiling is a tool which allows you to visualize the customer types who will actually interact with what you provide.
+Business profiling is a tool which allows you to visualize the customer types who will actually interact with what you provide.
 Instead of deferring to team members when making a decision, you can refer to these customer types to meet the customer’s pain points and expectations.

 Customer profiling can tailor products or services for more specific groups of people, rather than drawing broadly and hoping to capture more of the market.
 In recognizing your customer, you can develop an edge over competitors since you can tailor your products to have more impactful features and attract more people who are likely to buy it.